meteor/meteor/packages/accounts-meetup/README.md

 # accounts-meetup

 A login service for Meetup.
-See the project page on Meteor Accounts for more details.
-XXX link
+See the [project page](https://www.meteor.com/accounts) on Meteor Accounts for more details.